DaoCloud/DaoCloud-docs/docs/en/docs/kairship/crds/crd.md

 You can follow the steps below to create a custom resource definition (CRD) for multicloud.

-1. Click on __Multicloud CRDs__ in the left navigation bar to access the custom resource page.
+1. Click __Multicloud CRDs__ in the left navigation bar to access the custom resource page.
 Then, click the __Create from YAML__ button located in the upper right corner.

     ![Create CRD](../images/crd01.png)